loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

 }
 ```

-{% include note.html content="

-A key value of 1 specifies ascending order, and -1 specifies descending order.
+{% include note.html content="A key value of 1 specifies ascending order, and -1 specifies descending order." %}

-" %}

 If you don't need to specify any options, you can use a shortened form: